A History of united way of kenosha County

 Here in Kenosha County

-In 1923, eight agencies in Kenosha County joined together to for the Community Chest to campaign once a year for funds for all.
+In 1923, eight agencies in Kenosha County joined together to form the Community Chest to campaign once a year for funds for all.
 Those agencies were St. Catherine's Hospital, Kenosha Memorial Hospital, Salvation Army, Girl Scouts and Boy Scouts, American Legion, Carmelite Sisters and Kenosha Service Leagues.

 In its first 95 years in operation, United Way of Kenosha County was called by many names including Community Chest and United Funds.
 There were dozens of other names as well.